 The earlier in life you begin building your portfolio, the better the chances of financial stability.
-A great financial portfolio consists of a number of options- Term Deposits, Pension Plans, Mutual Funds, Hedge Funds (Secure Investment Plans) and a variety of other investments.
+A great financial portfolio consists of a number of options- Term Deposits, Pension Plans, Mutual Funds, Hedge Funds (Secure Investment Plans), and a variety of other investments.

 Usually, your finances will witness growth as you mature in age and career or business.
-This allows you to better service your financial portfolio by adding funds to investments that are making profits while procuring newer ones for personal enrichment.
+This allows you to better serve your financial portfolio by adding funds to investments that are making profits while procuring newer ones for personal enrichment.

-Mistake-4: Avoiding Stocks, Other Markets
+Mistake 4: Avoiding Stocks, Other Markets

 Most people are wary about investing in stocks, commodities, and foreign currency markets.
 You can be justified to some extent for shunning these excellent modes of investing and making your money work to grow.

-Depending upon your geographic location and local laws, you can invest in stock markets around the world.
+Depending on your geographic location and local laws, you can invest in stock markets around the world.
 For example, American investors can easily put their money into stock exchanges in London, Frankfurt, Singapore, Hong Kong, and a host of other countries.